 You must keep a record of approval from the educator or volunteer for payments over £200.

-5. Approving your products and services
+5. Approving your Products and Services

 Before you can sell your product or service, it must be approved by your local YE Educational Partnerships Manager.
-Product approval requests should be submitted on Company Connect.
+Product approval requests can be submitted on Company Connect.